History of Buddhism - Gotama's Story

 But the driving force that brought Buddhism through the centuries wasn't religious or philosophical discourse.

-The closeness of Buddhism to politics made the movement successful.
+The closeness of Buddhism to regional politics outside India made the movement successful.

-Even a brief history of Buddhism must acknowledge Buddhist monks taking sides in political conflicts.
+Until today Buddhist monks are taking sides in political conflicts.

 In the 20th century it happened in China and Japan; today it's still happening in in Tibet, Burma, Sri Lanka and Thailand.